-The Par monad version uses a highly tuned, data-parallel map skeleton, and thus can efficiently handle a large number of parallel tasks with an initial version, eliminating the need for explicit chunking.
+The ParMonad version uses a highly tuned, data-parallel map skeleton, and thus can efficiently handle a large number of parallel tasks already in its initial version, eliminating the need for explicit chunking.
 However, chunking does improve the maximum residency and therefore the scalability of the application.

 Eden provides the richest set of skeletons available to implement both versions of the algorithm.
 In this model, parallelisation amounts to selecting the most suitable skeleton for the main worker function.
 Ample literature on the advantages and disadvantages of different skeletons helps in making the best decision for a specific application and architecture.
-For fine-tuning the parallel performance, however, an understanding of the process creation and message passing is required to minimise the amount of communication in this distributed-memory model.
+For fine tuning the parallel performance, however, an understanding of the process creation and message communication is required to minimise the amount of communication in this distributed memory model.

 For any high-level language model, good tool support is crucial in order to understand the concrete dynamic behaviour of a particular algorithm and to tune its performance.
-Threadscope helps to visualise the work distribution among the available processors for GpH and Par monad.
+Threadscope helps to visualise the work distribution among the available processors for GpH and ParMonad.
 Figure 2 shows the work distribution of running the all-pairs GpH program on 8 cores before and after parallel tuning using chunking.
-The first horizontal bar on the graph shows the overall activity, measured in terms of the total number of active processors at each time in the execution.
-The remaining bars shows the activity for each of the processors, with green representing "running" and red representing "idle".
+The upper portion of the graph shows overall activity, measured in terms of the total number of active processors at each time in the execution.
+The lower portion of the graph shows the activity for each of the processors, with green representing "running" and red representing "idle".
 Additionally, the time spent in garbage collection is indicated in orange.
 The number of sparks is given in the runtime statistics for GpH.
-For Par monad, however, the exact number of threads created is not given.
+For ParMonad, however, the exact number of threads created is not given.